HPC-alliance-Workshop/workshop/connection.md

 {: .no_toc }

 We will work on a virtual platform, which is a copy of an Alliance computing system.
-Connect using your username and password.
+Open a Command prompt and connect using your username and password by typing :

 ```shell
 ssh username@laval-crdig.calculquebec.cloud